Skip to main content

 Extends

-The extends property allows users to extend other Reviewpad configurations represented as GitHub blob urls (e.g. https://github.com/reviewpad/reviewpad/blob/main/reviewpad.yml).
+The extends property allows you to extend other Reviewpad configurations by using their GitHub blob URLs (for example, https://github.com/reviewpad/reviewpad/blob/main/reviewpad.yml).

 Label